smith46102/kodajs/README.md

 Koda JS
 =======

-Simple JS framework for creating active interfaces.
+Simple JS framework for creating GUIs by elements with predefined behaviour.

 Features